States failing to adopt IHRA definition of antisemitism host campuses with more Jew-hate - study

 (photo credit: CARLOS BARRIA / REUTERS)

-States that failed to adopt and implement the IHRA’s definition of antisemitism have greater levels of antisemitism on campus, according to data analyzed by the Antisemitism Research Center, part of the Combat Antisemitism Movement, the group announced on Wednesday.
+States that failed to adopt and implement the IHRA’s definition of antisemitism have greater levels of antisemitism on campus, according to data analyzed by the Antisemitism Research Center (ARC), part of the Combat Antisemitism Movement (CAM), the group announced on Wednesday.

-While across the US, campuses experienced an average increase in antisemitic incidents by 585% since October 7.
-63% of those incidents from last semester came from the campuses of only 6 colleges, the research found.
+Across the US, campuses experienced an average increase in antisemitic incidents by 585% since October 7, when a Hamas-led brutal incursion into southern Israel took place.
+Of those, 63% of incidents from last semester came from the campuses of only six colleges, the research found.

-On October 7, Hamas invaded southern Israel and murdered over 1200 people and abducted more than 250 to Gaza - where over 100 remain in captivity.
-After Hamas broke the existing ceasefire, Israel launched a campaign in Gaza with the goals to retrieve the hostages and end Hamas’s control on the enclave.
+On October 7, Hamas invaded Israel’s South, murdered over 1200 people, and abducted more than 250 to Gaza – where over 100 remain in captivity.
+After Hamas broke the existing ceasefire, Israel launched a campaign in Gaza with the goals of retrieving the hostages and ending Hamas’s control of the enclave.

-Of the 6 aforementioned states, none have implemented the IHRA definition, while New York and Massachusetts of those have symbolically adopted it.
+Of the 6 aforementioned states, none have implemented the IHRA definition, while New York and Massachusetts are among those that have symbolically adopted it.

 “Any debate over the importance and necessity of implementing the IHRA Definition of Antisemitism, overwhelmingly endorsed and accepted by the Jewish community, should have been long over,” said CEO of CAM Sacha Roytman Dratwa.
 “Unfortunately, we are now looking at the direct results of a lack of implementation, and Jews, especially Jewish students on US campuses, are witnessing and feeling the results of this neglect.”